 Homework is regularly set in line with the School’s homework policy.
 Tasks are varied.
-For example in KS3 pupils could be set a learning vocabulary task, research, a task from the homework booklets which are available on the Portal.
-Older students will also be expected to prepare for their controlled assignments.
+For example, in KS3 pupils could be set a learning vocabulary task, research, a task from the online resources we subscribe to.
+Older pupils will also be expected to prepare for their PPEs or exams.
 The department considers homework to be an essential part of pupils’ learning and progress and supporting them in their linguistic and cultural knowledge.

 Expertise of staff

 The department has 7 highly experienced subject specialist teachers.
-We have French and German specialists who teach the language to A-Level as well as dual-linguist.
-Additionally we have our own French and German Foreign Language Assistant who support pupils in class, in small groups and one-to-one.
+We have German, Spanish and French specialists who teach the language to A-Level as well as dual-linguists.
+Additionally, we have our own French and German Foreign Language Assistants who support pupils in class, in small groups and one-to-one.
 A Mandarin teacher is employed to deliver Mandarin twice a week as “twilight” sessions to our Most Able students.

 Young Leaders and Outreach

 As part of the Leadership Award in Modern Languages students have learnt to become language teachers – no easy task!
 Their training has involved planning quality 30 minute-lessons using a variety of teaching methods to engage their young learners.
 They have discussed at length how to plan their lessons, they have helped and supported each other and made some excellent resources.
 They teach Year 4/5 students who visit us early on Friday mornings for Breakfast Club.